Coyoacán: Plaza Hidalgo

+Plaza del Centenario

 The Plaza del Centenario (also called the Jardín del Centenario) is slightly smaller and located just west of the Plaza Hidalgo, separated by Calle Carrillo Puerto.
 This plaza originally was part of the very large atrium that belonged to Parish of San Juan Bautista during the colonial period.
 The main entrance to this atrium still exist on the west side of this plaza and are called the Arcadas Atrial or the Arcos del Jardín del Centenario.
 This entrance was built in the 16th century of stone with decorative motifs that show both European and indigenous influence.
 The current name for this area comes from the Centennial of Mexico's Independence.
 In the center of the plaza, there is a fountain which contains a bronze sculpture of two coyotes, which refer to the borough's name.
 The south side of the plaza is lined with cafes and restaurants, including the well-known Café El Parnaso, and the north side features a very large crafts market.